Complete Beginner’s Workout Guide: Expert-Approved Plans for 2025

 What exactly makes someone a beginner?
 If you’re currently getting your exercise by walking from the couch to the fridge or if the word “burpee” makes you break out into a cold sweat, then congrats, you’re officially a beginner.
 Being a beginner is not a negative thing, it just means that you are at the start of your fitness journey, and we’re here to help you discover which easy workout plans for beginners are right for you.

 Now, onto some basic fitness principles.
-These aren’t set in stone, but they’re good guidelines to live by:
+They’re good guidelines to live by:

 Now, let’s break down the main types of exercise: